verbb/formie/docs/guides/submissions-workflows/using-submission-workflow-events.md

 Use the [default tasks table](/developers/submission-workflow#default-tasks) for anchor names.
 Task names follow the `stage.handle` pattern — for example `dispatch.sendNotifications`, not `notifications`.

-## Example: sync to an external system after save
+## Example: Sync to an External System After Save

 Use `afterTask` on `save.persistSubmissionWorkflow` when the submission is stored and you want side effects before notifications or integrations.
 The submission has an ID; payment processing may still run in later save tasks.